Austro-Italian ironclad arms race: Background

 Austria's attention was drawn away from Italy at a time when it appeared the ironclad arms race between the two nations was fading.
-In late 1863, the Schleswig-Holstein Question once again captured the attention of most of the German Confederation after Christian IX of Denmark became King of Denmark and Duke of Schleswig and Holstein.
+In late 1863, the Schleswig–Holstein question once again captured the attention of most of the German Confederation after Christian IX became king of Denmark and duke of Schleswig and Holstein.
 He declared the Duchy of Schleswig an integral part of Denmark in a violation of the London Protocol of 1852, which emphasized the status of the Kingdom of Denmark as distinct from the independent Duchies of Schleswig and Holstein.
 The annexation of the largely German populations of Schleswig and Holstein gave the German Confederation a casus belli to use against Denmark, and the Second Schleswig War began when Prussian and Austrian troops crossed the border into Schleswig in February 1864.
-After eight months of fighting, the Danes were defeated and the two nations won control of Schleswig and Holstein in the Peace of Vienna.
+After eight months of fighting, the Danes were defeated and the two states won control of Schleswig and Holstein in the Peace of Vienna.

 The Peace of Vienna was not to last however.
 Shortly after concluding the Second Schleswig War, Minister President of Prussia Otto von Bismarck began to lay the foundations for diplomatically isolating Austria and giving Prussia the opportunity to settle the German Question once and for all by force of arms.
 In April 1866, the Prussian government signed a secret agreement with Italy, committing each state to assist the other in a war against Austria.
 On 14 June, the Seven Weeks War began when Prussia attacked Austria's allies in the German Confederation.